Rishabhrj03/test101/README.md

     PORT=4000
     MONGO_URL='your MongoDB URL'

 Replace 'your MongoDB URL' with your actual MongoDB connection string.

 # Start the backend server:
-    npm start
+    npm run dev

 The backend server will typically run at http://localhost:4000.